filipekojak88/computer_infrastructure/README.md

 3 - For the time, I use the recommendation of Video 2 from week 05 of the class of Computer Infrastructure which is to use the format 'date +" %Y%m%d%H%M%S"'.

-4 - Then, I added the file name 'now.txt' to be added tothe current repository (/Users/filipecarvalho/Desktop/computer_infrastructure/data/timestamps) and pressed enter.
+4 - Then, I added the file name 'now.txt' to be added to the current repository (/Users/filipecarvalho/Desktop/computer_infrastructure/data/timestamps) and pressed enter.

 5 - This created the file 'now.txt'.
 I entered ls in Terminal to see the files within the repository timestamps (https://www.linode.com/docs/guides/ls-command-in-linux/) and found 'now.txt', then I used the command 'cat now.txt' to confirm the data within the file (https://phoenixnap.com/kb/linux-cat-command#:~:text=The%20cat%20(concatenate)%20command%20in,files%2C%20and%20create%20new%20files.).